 Waiver of Citation

-In order to be accepted as valid by the court, your spouse must sign the document in the presence of a Notary Public and the Waiver must be signed on a calendar date after the Divorce Petition has been filed.
+To be accepted as valid by the court, your spouse must sign the document in the presence of a Notary Public, and the Waiver must be signed on a calendar date after the Divorce Petition has been filed.

 It is not uncommon for courts to not accept a Waiver of Citation when someone ignores the above requirements by: